Full time, Part time

 View entrance requirements in the UFV Academic Calendar

-Students who do not meet the entrance requirements can upgrade in order to meet prerequisities for university classes.
+Students who do not meet the entrance requirements can upgrade in order to meet prerequisites for university classes.

-Make an appointment with an Upgrading and University Preparation advisor to discuss your updrading needs.
+Book an appointment with an Upgrading and University Preparation advisor to discuss your upgrading needs.